yaoyao-liu/minimal-light/README.md

 ```
 .
+├── _includes
-├── _includes                    # the Markdown files for publications and services
+|   ├── publications.md          # the Markdown files for publications
+|   └── services.md              # the Markdown files for services
 ├── _layouts
 |   └── homepage.html            #  the html template for the homepage
 ├── _sass